-As with the other developing conducive printing technologies, there are a myriad of uses for Metallograph®.
-A partial list includes RFID antennas, chipless RFID, blister packs with dosing records, low power printed circuits, radiant and conductive heaters, touch sensors, complex capacitive circuitry, environmental sensors and indicators, printed electroluminescent displays, and LED mounts.
-(Metallograph® contact us for referrals to producers.)
+There are a myriad of uses for Metallograph® thermal ribbons.
+A partial list includes circuits, heaters, sensors, RFID antennas, chipless RFID, blister packs with dosing records, low power printed circuits, radiant and conductive heaters, touch sensors, complex capacitive circuitry, environmental sensors and indicators, printed electroluminescent displays, and LED mounts. (contact us for referrals to producers.)

 We help you create your RFID tags and labels.